How To Get to Bhutan

 Drukair & Bhutan Airlines Aircraft.

 Drukair & Bhutan Airlines both currently operate three Airbus A319 jets, offering economy and business class seating.
 One ATR-42 turbo prop aircraft is also operated by Drukair, offering economy class seating only.
 The A319 aircraft are extremely well suited for the alpine environment.
 Furthermore your descent into the Paro Valley will be among the highlights of your visit.
 Also, flights between Paro and Kathmandu run parallel with the Himalayas for much of the journey.
 Mt Everest can often be seen very clearly.

 Entering by Road

-There are currently three authorised entry & exit points by road for foreign tourists.
+There are currently three authorised entry points by road for foreign tourists & one authorised exit point for foreign tourists.

 The first is at Phuentsholing in southwest Bhutan.
 Jaigaon is the adjacent Indian city in West Bengal.
 We strongly recommend vistors entering or departing via Phuentsholing spend the night there on the Bhutan side of the border.
 Jaigaon is chaotic and only offers low standards of accommodation.

-The second entry/exit point is at Samdrup Jongkhar (SJ) in the far southeast of Bhutan.
+The second entry point is at Samdrup Jongkhar (SJ) in the far southeast of Bhutan.
 SJ borders the Indian State of Assam.
 Therefore this border crossing is useful for visitors who travel to the more remote eastern side of Bhutan.
-It is 3 hour drive from Samdrup Jongkhar to the Indian airport of Guwahati.
+It is 3 hour drive from the Indian airport of Guwahati to the Border at Samdrup Jongkhar.
 From here you can connect by air to your onward destination.

 Important Note: Driving in Bhutan.
 The roads are narrow and the driving speed is generally 35-60 kms per hour.
 Furthermore there are up to 10 or more bends per km in some areas.